overload-development-community/OverloadLevelEditor/README.md

   - Trigger entity subtype for placing reflection probes directly instead of through LevelPost
   - Checkbox in level custom info to include or exclude default chunk-based reflection probes on export
   - Exported reflection probes are always forced on
+- New TriggerDepth property for controlling the automatic opening proximity for doors (by kevin)
+  - Default is 12 units
+  - Clearing/not setting uses default
+- New optional starting HP property for Prop and Special entities (power cores, reactors, matcens) (by kevin)

 #### How to build